 When you undergo resistance training, your muscles are contracting—this is due to the power of adenosine triphosphate (ATP).
 20

-Sadly, you don’t have unlimited resources of ATP.
+Sadly, you don’t have unlimited resources for ATP.

 When it’s gone, it’s gone—signaling the end of your workout.
 However, creatine can replenish your ATP stores—allowing you to workout longer.
 In short, it’s a stamina builder.
 This is why many guys consume this excellent supplement before workouts.
 21